apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 1. When you rename a directory, it is an `O(1)` atomic transaction.
 No other process across the cluster may rename a file or directory to the same path.
-If the rename fails for any reason, either the data is at the original location, or it is at the destination, -in which case the rename actually successed.
+If the rename fails for any reason, either the data is at the original location, or it is at the destination, -in which case the rename actually succeeded.

 **The `s3a://` filesystem client cannot meet these requirements.*